theIoTLab/ProtocolAdapterManager/Protocol Adapter Developer Guidelines.md

 ##Working with the Protocol Adapter Library
 ###How to include the library in a project
 The first thing to do in order to work with the Protocol Adapter is to include the Protocol Adapter Library inside your project.
-Since Android Studio is now (Dic.
+Since Android Studio is now (Dec.
 2014) in the latest stages of beta and it would soon released as stable, and since we used Android Studio as our IDE when developing the entire project, we will cover here the AAR package inclusion on Android Studio.
 For other IDEs, you should be able to find abundant resources on-line.
-Unluckily, to date (Dic.
+Unluckily, to date (Dec.
 2014) Android Studio does not offer a straightforward method to include an AAR package, but nevertheless the process is quite simple.

 First of all you should copy the AAR file inside the `libs` directory of your app module.
 You can do this by simply copy-pasting the file from your file manager directly in the IDE.